Alanlande/Thread_safe_malloc/README.md

 In this project, I implemented two different thread-safe versions (i.e. safe for concurrent access by different threads of a process) of the malloc() and free() functions.
 Both of the thread-safe malloc and free functions use the best fit allocation policy.

 I implemented a doubly linked freeList to maintain the free memory.
-The freeList contains a list of blocks(having the information of free memory that can be alloced for use) sorted by the pyisical address.
+The freeList contains a list of blocks(having the information of freed memory that can be alloced for use) sorted by the pyisical address.

 - In version 1 of the thread-safe malloc/free functions, I used lock-based synchronization to prevent race conditions that would lead to incorrect results.
 These functions are to be named: